gboeer/gboeer.github.io/drafts/yolo_versions.md

 ### YOLO v5 (2020)

-YOLOv5 is a controversial version because it was not developed by the original authors or maintainers of YOLO.
-Instead, it was released by the company [Ultralytics](https://www.ultralytics.com/).
-Despite the controversy, YOLOv5 became highly popular due to its PyTorch implementation, ease of use, and active maintenance.
-Ultralytics has since developed several newer YOLO versions and it can be said, that their framework hosts the most popular and best maintained YOLO implementation as of today.
-However, their versions are also the first ones which require a paid license for commercial usage.
+YOLOv5 was the first original Release of a YOLO version by [Ultralytics](https://www.ultralytics.com/) and has been developed by it's founder [:octocat: Glenn Jocher](https://github.com/glenn-jocher).
+It became highly popular due to its PyTorch implementation, ease of use, and active maintenance.
+Ultralytics has since developed several newer YOLO versions and it can be said, that their framework hosts the most popular and best maintained YOLO implementations as of today.
+Their YOLO versions in general can be used freely with an AGPL-3.0 license, which demands publishing software products which use them as open source as well.
+However, Ultralytics also offers a paid enterprise license for commercial usage.

 **Highlights:**
 - Implemented in PyTorch, making it more accessible for researchers.